mmnistl/toBeDetermined/README.md

 Madeline: Creating file
 	obtaining and communicating with major/loan personel to properly format file for Scanner use

-Amanda: File/major information
+Amanda: Testing scores utlized to determine appropriate major.
-	Scanning for user input and file based on resonse of user.
-Store information on career choice and major which will be used by loan personel.
+	Scanning for user input of average tilt scores.
+User input checked against 2D array to determine which majorGrouping is appropriate based on the users Tilt score.
+User then prompted if they would like to see specific majors within their tiltScore MajorGrouping.

 Jasmine: File/loan information
 	Based on career choice loan information will be processes using data from file.
 Program will be created using math operations, scanner, printstream and potentially arrays.